marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Locations/Seni Isles/Brokvar/Potton-Ton.md

-The coastal village that [[- Aime -/Additional Lore/Ships/The Kilfenora|The Kilfenora]] beached a short hike from after losing its masts at sea.
+The coastal village that [[- Brannon -/Additional Lore/Ships/The Kilfenora|The Kilfenora]] beached a short hike from after losing its masts at sea.